interviews of developers and contributors for the blog

 Some more to come.

-#6 Updated by Mike Saunders about 2 years ago
+#6 Updated by Mike Saunders over 2 years ago

 I'm talking to Olivier and Heiko about having interviews with documentation and design people too, and not just coders.

-#7 Updated by Mike Saunders about 2 years ago
+#7 Updated by Mike Saunders over 2 years ago

 A new interview online, this time with a new contributor: https://blog.documentfoundation.org/blog/2016/07/12/libreoffice-developer-interview-krishna-keshav/

-#8 Updated by Mike Saunders almost 2 years ago
+#8 Updated by Mike Saunders over 2 years ago

-#9 Updated by Mike Saunders almost 2 years ago
+#9 Updated by Mike Saunders about 2 years ago

 Michael Meeks suggests adding more background questions (rather than just technical LO ones) to make contributors feel especially valued, and part of a big community with mutual interests and understanding: